-This means that, for one year (2019/ 2020), both the National Childcare Scheme and the existing childcare support programmes will run simultaneously.
-The Community Childcare Subvention Scheme (CCS) will be merged with the Community Childcare Subvention Scheme Plus (CCSP) for the final programme year and will cease completely in 2020.
+This means that, for the 2019/2020 programme year both the National Childcare Scheme and the existing childcare support programmes will run simultaneously.
+The Community Childcare Subvention Scheme (CCS) will be merged with the Community Childcare Subvention Scheme Plus (CCSP) for the 2019/2020 programme year.

-To make the transition as smooth as possible, families can choose to make the switch to the new Scheme immediately or remain on their current programme for one final programme year.
+To make the transition as smooth as possible, families can choose to make the switch to the new Scheme immediately or remain on their current programme.
 For those who are interested in switching, they can remain on their current programme while applying for the National Childcare Scheme and right up until the point where their provider registers them for the new Scheme and they confirm the registration.
 Further information on the registration process in detailed below.

 The free preschool programme (ECCE) will not be affected by the introduction of the National Childcare Scheme and will remain in operation.